Block-A-I/.github/profile/README.md

 # Hello there! 👋

+❗️ The Project has been deprecated!
+Only our Website will be updated till the day our domain expires

 🙋‍ We are the Team behind **Block A.I.** - an Discord Chat Bot based on discord.js using Brainshop AI

 🌈 Currently  there is no way that the community could contribute to our projects but there will be soon